synshop/RaspberryPiCoding101/README.md

 1. Create two icons on the desktop as shown in the "Getting started" section above.
 You can just drag the icons you need from the Pi application menu in the upper left
 1. [Clone this first SD card onto all the others](https://beebom.com/how-clone-raspberry-pi-sd-card-windows-linux-macos/) so all Pi's are set up identically for the class.
+Optionally, you may use

-todo - add steps to [shrink image](https://github.com/Drewsif/PiShrink)?
+[PiShrink](https://github.com/Drewsif/PiShrink) to reduce the .img size and time to write to subsequent SD cards.

 ### Sources